gicodes/afro-fashion/README.md

   > `af-client`
   > `af-server`

-- Most of the application logic and code-base can be found in the af-client directory as it houses the front-end components, pages and other react dependencies.
+- Over 80% of the application's program and code-base can be found in the `af-client` directory as it houses the client-side react app.
-- The server-side is a simple and light-weight express.js application that handles back-end operations such as nodejs API logic or other third-party api operations.
+- The `af-server` directory is a server-side light-weight express.js app that handles the back-end logic and other api-specific operations.
-- Rewriting this tree structure would mean that the existing logic and data-flow would be compromised.
-Therefore, such actions can only be permitted in cases such as migrations or extreme app scaling.
+- Re-writing this tree structure may require a major change to the existing logics and data-flow.
+Therefore, such action can only be permitted in cases such as migrations or extreme app scaling.

 ## Component Structure